Michael Paul Riordan: Life at the North Monastery

 Riordan joined the Christian Brothers in Cork in 1822 as part of the 'North Monastery' community.
 He spent the next sixteen years in the North Monastery community.
 He was one of the first brothers who worked down on the Cork quays.

 Superior-General

 Edmund Rice, by 1838 aged 76 and in poor health, decided to step down from the superior-generalship.
 He wrote to the different communities calling for a General Chapter to elect a new superior-general.
 The Chapter, which opened on 24 July 1838, resulted in the election of Br.
 Paul Riordan as Rice's successor.
 This election was tightly contested and ultimately resolved in a way that put into question the validity of the voting.

 The first Australian founding

 At the request of Bishop John Polding of Sydney, Riordan sent Brothers Stephen Carroll, Peter Scannell and Francis Larkin to establish a community in Australia.
-However, despite developing a good reputation amongst the locals, this mission failed in March 1847; the Brothers were not to return to Australia's shores until 1868.
+Despite developing a good reputation amongst the locals, this mission failed in March 1847; the Brothers were not to return to Australia's shores until 1868.